hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250600203v1-the-world-as-large-language-models-see-it-exploring-the-reliability-.md

 ---
 layout: default
-title: The World As Large Language Models See It: Exploring the reliability of LLMs in representing geographical features
+title: "The World As Large Language Models See It: Exploring the reliability of LLMs in representing geographical features"
 ---

 # The World As Large Language Models See It: Exploring the reliability of LLMs in representing geographical features